Colbert Super PAC: Recognition and impact

-In April 2012, a Peabody Award was bestowed upon Stephen Colbert for his Super PAC parody as an "innovative means of teaching American viewers about the landmark court decision".
+In April 2012, Stephen Colbert was the recipient of a Peabody Award for his Super PAC parody, which was cited as an "innovative means of teaching American viewers about the landmark court decision".
 In June 2014, the Annenberg Public Policy Center reported that the Colbert Super PAC segments increased viewers' knowledge of PAC and 501(c)(4) campaign finance regulation more successfully than other types of news media.

-Additionally, a 2012 election interview ascertained that viewing The Colbert Report increased knowledge and perception of super PACs and "501(c)(4) groups."
+Additionally, a 2012 election interview ascertained that viewing The Colbert Report increased knowledge and perception of super PACs and "501(c)(4) groups".
 It showed an increase in knowledge of campaign finance regulation regarding independent expenditure groups.
 Their findings emphasize how the political satirist was successful in informing his viewers, even more than alternative types of news and media.
 Observing The Colbert Report affected how viewers perceived money in politics.